duracellko/azure-pipelines-agent-deployment/README.md

 And these are tasks to setup automated deployment of self-hosted build agent.

+> Please, be aware that instructions and screenshots were done using Azure DevOps preview feature "New YAML pipeline creation experience".
+When you don't have this feature, build visual designer is automatically shown and there is no need to switch.

 1. [Setup Azure Resource Group](docs/Setup_Azure_Resource_Group.md)
 2. [Setup Azure DevOps project](docs/Setup_Azure_DevOps_project.md)
 3. [Create build agent image](docs/Create_build_agent_image.md)